ChessScholar/Auto-PaLM/README.md

 # Auto-PaLM
-This is a project inspited by Auto-GPT, using Google's PaLM 2 API.
+This is a project inspired by Auto-GPT, using Google's PaLM 2 API.